boostorg/website-v2/README.md

 This project will use Python 3.11, Docker, and Docker Compose.

-**NOTE**: All of these various docker-compose commands, along with other helpful developer utility commands, are codified in our `justfile` and can be ran with less typing.
+**NOTE**: All of these various `docker compose` commands, along with other helpful developer utility commands, are codified in our `justfile` and can be ran with less typing.

 You will need to install `just`, by [following the documentation](https://just.systems/man/en/)

-Copy env-template to .env and adjust values to match your local environment:
+Copy file `env.template` to `.env` and adjust values to match your local environment:

 ```shell
 $ cp env.template .env
 ```

+**NOTE**: Double check that the exposed port assigned to the PostgreSQL container does not clash with a database or other server you have running locally.

 Then run: